Documentation Index

 output_text = str(response)

-# Check the response is grounded in the retrieved context.
+# Check the response is faithful to the retrieved document.

 print("Grounded response:", output_text)